Boxing prospect Jonathan Kumuteo knows all about fighting through adversity after recovering from a horrible skin condition earlier in his life.

 He exclusively told World Boxing News: “It wasn’t such a hard pill to swallow as some may think if they were in my position.

-“As much as it is frustrating, I understand first-hand the importance of health and are therefore taking this time to go back to the drawing board.
+“As much as it is frustrating, I understand first-hand the importance of health.
+I am therefore taking this time to go back to the drawing board.
 To prepare for an even better professional boxing debut once the sport has been given the green light.”

 And what are his hopes for the immediate future?